error401de/csgo-mapvote/README.md

 csgo-mapvote is a tool to reach a consensus on a CS:GO map pool while playing with friends.

 ## mvp
-The current state is a mvp and provides only basic functionality.
-There is only one mode: Each player has one vote and one veto.
-There is no session handling, so the tool can be used by one group of max.
+The current state is a mvp  and can be used by one group of max.
 5 players only.
+Session handling will follow with ongoing development.

 ## installation
 The tool relies on node.js.
 So just navigate into the main directory and run ```npm i```